Cauda Equina Syndrome Claim Solicitors

 This generally involves a microdiscectomy (to remove the part of the slipped disc pressing on the nerves) or a laminectomy, where part of the vertebra is removed to relieve nerve pressure.
 These surgeries involve a general anaesthetic and a stay in hospital of up to four days.

-The outcome is dependant on the amount of damage caused prior to the surgery, and how quickly the surgery was performed, so any delay or misdiagnosis can be grounds for a compensation claim.
+The outcome is dependent on the amount of damage caused prior to the surgery, and how quickly the surgery was performed.
+If symptoms are present, an operation should be performed within 24 to 48 hours.
+After this time window, damages from Cauda Equina can quickly become permanent, and any delay or misdiagnosis can be grounds for a compensation claim.

 In severe cases, patients can be left with bladder and bowel incontinence, which can be distressing and debilitating to live with.
-Leg weakness and sensory changes in the legs, bladder and sexual function can be an issue, and people may find that they need care and support to help them to manage areas of their lives that have been impacted as a result of cauda equina syndrome.
+Leg weakness and sensory changes in the legs, bladder and sexual function can be an issue.
+People may find that they need care and support to help them to manage areas of their lives that have been impacted as a result of cauda equina syndrome.

 Many sufferers find that they need counselling to help them to cope with the trauma they have suffered, and often returning to work can be impossible.

 The consequences of a failure of care can seriously impact a patient’s quality of life, both socially and personally, and these are factors that we consider when assessing your claim for compensation.

 Talk to us about Cauda Equina Misdiagnosis Claims.

 Established in Manchester in 1997, we are a leading specialist medical negligence and personal injury law firm acting for claimants throughout England and Wales.

 Our expert medical negligence solicitors regularly act for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham, and Whitefield.